AntoninPvr/MarcoX/README.md

 ![GitHub License](https://img.shields.io/github/license/AntoninPvr/MarcoX)

 MarcoX is the new version of the original Marco project based on Raspberry PI and old style resistive screen.
-This new version is based on Orange PI zero 2W with a 7" capacitive touch screen.
-This modernized version aims to be more reliable and easier to replicate.
+This new version is based on Orange PI zero 2W with a 7" capacitive touch screenand aims to be more reliable and easier to replicate.

 Software was also modernized and is available here : https://github.com/LOISGALLAUD/MARCONEO